Research

 Section 1: Voter Power Index Methodology

-The Voter Power Index (VPI) is made up of three components:
+The Voter Power Index (VPI) is made up of two components:

 • Competitiveness trend score